Feed your garden: Coffee grounds, eggshells & wood ash

 For instance, certain vegetable plants add nitrogen to the soil while others use it up.
 Companion planting can be used to balance these additions and subtractions but sometimes you have to turn to soil amendments to fix what's wrong.

-Unfortunately nitrogen gets used up pretty fast, so it's important to add it back.
-This is why many gardeners fertilize regularly.
-Both potassium and nitrogen are water soluble and can get washed away with heavy rains.
+Both potassium and nitrogen are water soluble and can get washed away with heavy rains or watering.
 Phosphorus is essential for producing flowers so your flowering plants will have a higher phosphorus requirement.

 When certain nutrients are in short supply plants can become ill with problems like blossom end rot or magnesium deficiency.
 These can quickly destroy your harvest or stunt the growth of formerly healthy plants.